jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

         * Access the ebook through [redshelf](https://brytewave.redshelf.com/)
         * Readings will also be assigned for the Discussion section and instead of the book for some lectures.
 These are required and will be provided on the course website.
         * Note: earlier editions (1st, 2nd, 3rd, 4th) of this textbook may be used but are not recommended.
     * ***In-class laptops or tablets***
-        * Each student will be expected to have access to a laptop or tablet during lectures and discussion sections to explore ecological models.
+        * Each student may use a laptop or tablet during lectures and discussion sections to take notes and participate in coures/discussion activities.
 Any operating system will suffice, as will iPads or similar tablet-like devices.
-Smartphones are ***not*** allowed.
+        * Students will need access to a laptop or tablet during discussion sections.
+See the [Technology Resources Program](https://ue.ucmerced.edu/student-resources/technology-resources) for information about loaning laptops/tablets.
+        * Smartphones are ***not*** allowed to be used in class or discussion.
+Use of a smartphone during class will result in loss of attendance points.
+        * Electronic devices are to be used during class *only* to perform class-related functions (e.g. note-taking).
+Use of devises for other means may result in loss of attendance points.
     * ***Course Assignments and Projects***
         * **Homework**: Throughout the semester,  homework assignments will be assigned, consisting of exercises provided by the Teaching Assistant/Instructor.
         <!-- * **Quizzes**: Quizzes will be given periodically during the lecture period.
 They will not necessarily be announced. -->